chathumal93/Pytorch-UNet-Flood-Segmentation/README.md

 * gee-dem-data.py and gee-pwater-data.py scripts will create data/dem and data/pwater directories respectively.

 ### Model information
-First the whole dataset was divided into two parts based on the water percentage (>=30% and <30%) of the Sentinel-1 water label chips.
+First, the whole dataset was divided into two parts based on the water percentage (>=30% and <30%) of the Sentinel-1 water label chips.
 Then two U-Net models have been trained on those two datasets and final prediction was taken by combining the predictions of both models.

 The combined prediction achieves an average Intersection over Union (IoU) of 0.877 on the test set.